Skip to main content

 You can grow your own chamomile in a Philly garden or window box.
 It is a hardy annual that prefers full sun and well-drained soil.
 Home-grown flowers are perfect for tea but cannot match the standardized concentrations needed for clinical anxiety treatment.

 You usually do not need to monitor liver enzymes on standard chamomile doses.
-Long-term use of high-dose extracts at 1,500 mg per day has shown a clean safety profile.
+Long-term use of high-dose extracts at 1,500 mg per day has shown a clear safety profile.
 We still check basic labs annually as part of overall care.

 Chamomile can support better heart rate variability by lowering sympathetic nervous system activity and raising parasympathetic tone.
 Many of my patients with Oura rings or Whoop straps see HRV improvements within 2 to 3 weeks of regular evening chamomile.